andyjohnson0/TakeoutExtractor/README.md

 - *Photos and Videos* Image files in a Google takeout dataset have inconsistent naming.
 They also do not contain exif timestamps - although, confusingly, they do contain other metadata such as location information and camera settings.
-This software builds a uniformaly nameed copy of the image and video files in a takeout dataset and restores their exif timestamps.
+This software builds a uniformaly named copy of the image and video files in a takeout dataset and restores their exif timestamps.

 ## Getting Started